Lussekatten/Kombotron/README.md

 - Number of weeks without a 7-rätt win (the more weeks without a win, the bigger the wining pot in the next round) etc.
 This data could be filtered for a certain period of time with a start date and an end date.

+08-April-2025
+1. Today we are going to add information about "tilläggsnummer" to our application.
+Best aproach would be to create this information in the JSON file "latest1000drawings.json".